paritytech/txwrapper-core/packages/txwrapper-registry/README.md

 ## **Config**

-In order to instantiate a registry with your chains custom types you must pass in the path to your your own types bundle file.
-If you would like to generate a types bundle file and dont know how to, feel free to use this helper library we have create to generate these types. [generate-type-bundle](https://github.com/paritytech/generate-type-bundle).
+In order to instantiate a registry with your chains custom types you must pass in the path to your own types bundle file.
+If you would like to generate a types bundle file and don't know how to, feel free to use this helper library we have created to generate these types. [generate-type-bundle](https://github.com/paritytech/generate-type-bundle).

 The following env variable is accepted: